DAY 4: AFTER THE ROADBLOCKS: THE ANCIENT MAYAN CITY OF PALENQUE

 Misol Há, a 100 foot waterfall in the Lacandon Jungle of Chiapas

 We finished up at the waterfall just after lunch, still early in the day.
 I wanted to drive to San Cristobal de Las Casas at some point in our trip, and I saw on my map that it was less than 150 miles away.
 I figured we could get there easily in an afternoon, so we started out.
 MX 199 turned out to be one of the slowest roads in existence, curvy, mountainous, narrow, packed with slow, overloaded trucks and buses, and no passing lanes.
 I’m sure we would have made it eventually, but the Zapatistas simply weren’t cooperating.
-They’d thrown up another of their road blocks in the town of Ocosingo, at the mid-point of that road, and they were turning back all traffic headed to–just our luck–San Cristobal de las Casas.
+They’d thrown up another of their road blocks in Chilon, maybe forty miles from Palenque, and they were turning back all traffic headed any further south.
 We ended up driving all the way back to Palenque, where we spent a second night with the toucans at the Comfort Inn.

 Scenes along the road, in the forested hills of Chiapas.